Exposition of the Divine Principle

 If human beings had not fallen, we would have formed one global family, which may be likened to a body whose members are all interlinked with each other with God as their head.
 Then all would have shared a common language; there never would have risen a profusion of tongues unintelligible to one another.
 The reason various languages arose and prevented free communication between peoples is that, once their vertical relationship with God was severed at the Fall, all horizontal relationships between people were also cut off.
 Humanity then splintered, dispersed to different geographical locations, and formed isolated communities.

-As offspring of the same parents, all of us have the same feelings of joy, anger, sorrow and pleasure.
-Yet we cannot share our deepest feelings with one another because we speak different languages.
-Is not this one of humanity's greatest misfortunes?
-If we are to realize the ideal world of one global family which can honor Christ at the Second Advent as our True Parent, surely our languages must be unified.
+As children of the same parents, having the same feelings of joy, anger, sorrow and pleasure, if we cannot share our deepest feelings with one another because we speak different languages, it is the greatest of misfortunes.
+Our languages therefore must be unified if we are to realize the ideal world of one global family which can honor Christ at the Second Advent as our True Parent.
 As expressed in the account of the building of the Tower of Babel, chaos was brought to our languages when we exalted the will of Satan.
-The principle of restoration through indemnity requires that we participate in the construction of God's tower and the glorification of God's Will as the way to unify all languages.
+The principle of restoration through indemnity requires that we participate in the construction of God’s tower and the glorification of God’s Will as the way to unify all languages.

 Based upon which language will all languages be unified?
 The answer to this question is obvious.
 Children should learn the language of their parents.
 If Christ does indeed return to the land of Korea, then he will certainly use the Korean language, which will then become the mother tongue for all humanity.
 Eventually, all people should speak the True Parents’ language as their mother tongue.
 All of humanity will become one people and use one language, thus establishing one global nation under God.

 Second Coming of Christ, Lord of the Second Coming, Christ, Messiah, Anointed one, Savior, Salvation, Last Days, The End Days